Assumptions of Logistic Regression

 Second, logistic regression requires the observations to be independent of each other.
 In other words, the observations should not come from repeated measurements or matched data.

 Third, logistic regression requires there to be little or no multicollinearity among the independent variables.
-This means that the independent variables should not be too highly correlated with each other.
+Meaning, that the independent variables should not be too highly correlated with each other.

 Fourth, logistic regression assumes linearity of independent variables and log odds of the dependent variable.
 Although this analysis does not require the dependent and independent variables to be related linearly, it requires that the independent variables are linearly related to the log odds of the dependent variable.